At the Scene of an Accident

 - Stop your car and find out if anyone is injured.

 - Cover injured people with a blanket to keep them warm.
+If additional first-aid treatment is necessary and you can provide it, you may do so.

 - Try to protect the accident scene.
-Take reasonable steps to protect your car from further damage, such as setting up flares, getting the car off the road and calling a tow truck.
+Take reasonable steps to protect your car from further damage, such as setting up flares, getting the car off the road, and calling a tow truck.

 - Ask the investigating officer where you can obtain a copy of the police report.
 You will probably need it when you submit your claim to your insurance company.